nais/doc/addons/objectstore.md

 ```

 After a few minutes the rook operator in the cluster will create the secret.
-This can be fetched and stored in vault for mounting and usage in runtime.
+The keys necessary can then be fetched and stored in vault for mounting and usage runtime for the application.
+Contact [@Sten.Ivar.Røkke] or other nais team members for keys.

 The objectstore service endpoint is http://objectstore.rook-ceph.svc.nais.local.
 The objectstore can also be reached from other clusters using https://objectstore.nais.{domain name}.